Massage: Medical and therapeutic use

-The main professionals that provide therapeutic massage are massage therapists, athletic trainers, physical therapists and practitioners of many traditional Chinese and other eastern medicines.
+The main professionals that provide therapeutic massage are massage therapists, athletic trainers, physical therapists, and practitioners of many traditional Chinese and other eastern medicines.
 Massage practitioners work in a variety of medical settings and may travel to private residences or businesses.
-Contraindications to massage include deep vein thrombosis, bleeding disorders or taking blood thinners such as warfarin, damaged blood vessels, weakened bones from cancer, osteoporosis, or fractures, and fever.
+Certain medical conditions either require modification of technique or avoidance of massage in specific areas.
+For example, direct massage over a limb affected by deep vein thrombosis (DVT) is considered an absolute contraindication due to the risk of dislodging a clot and causing pulmonary embolism.
+Massage during anticoagulant therapy (for example, warfarin use) should be applied with caution and often limited to lighter pressure techniques to reduce the risk of bruising or internal bleeding.
+Likewise, clients with osteoporosis, recent fractures, bone fragility, or certain cancer treatments may require reduced pressure or avoidance of massage over vulnerable areas.
+Fever or systemic infection is generally regarded as a contraindication until the condition resolves.

 Beneficial effects

-Peer-reviewed medical research has shown that the benefits of massage include pain relief, reduced trait anxiety and depression, and temporarily reduced blood pressure, heart rate, and state of anxiety.
-Additional testing has shown an immediate increase and expedited recovery periods for muscle performance.
-Theories behind what massage might do include enhanced skeletal muscle regrowth and remodeling, blocking nociception (gate control theory), activating the parasympathetic nervous system, which may stimulate the release of endorphins and serotonin, preventing fibrosis or scar tissue, increasing the flow of lymph, and improving sleep.
+Peer-reviewed medical research has shown that the benefits of massage include pain relief, reduced trait anxiety and depression, temporarily reduced blood pressure, heart rate, and state of anxiety.
+Additional testing has shown an immediate increase in, and expedited recovery periods for, muscle performance.
+Theories behind what massage might do include: enhanced skeletal muscle regrowth and remodeling, blocking nociception (gate control theory), activating the parasympathetic nervous system (which may stimulate the release of endorphins and serotonin, preventing fibrosis or scar tissue), increasing the flow of lymph, and improving sleep.

+Infant massage has been found to hold therapeutic benefits for premature infants and their parents.
+Premature infants are susceptible to low birth weight and decreased immune function; massage has been found to counter these effects, causing weight increase, reduced pain, and increased immune function.
+Administering infant massage also reduces stress and increased oxytocin in parental figures regardless of gender, and overall improves emotional attachment with their child.

-Massage is hindered from reaching the gold standard of scientific research, which includes placebo-controlled and double blind clinical trials.
-Developing a "sham" manual therapy for massage would be difficult since even light touch massage could not be assumed to be completely devoid of effects on the subject.
+Massage research is hindered from reaching the gold standard of scientific inquiry, which includes placebo-controlled and double blind clinical trials.
+Developing a placebo manual therapy for massage would be difficult, since even light touch massage could have effects on a subject.
 It would also be difficult to find a subject that would not notice that they were getting less of a massage, and it would be impossible to blind the therapist.
-Massage can employ randomized controlled trials, which are published in peer reviewed medical journals.
+Massage research can employ randomized controlled trials, which are published in peer reviewed medical journals.
 This type of study could increase the credibility of the profession because it displays that purported therapeutic effects are reproducible.